-Paris is a big city (nothing new so far), with so many places to see you do not know where to go.
-How to choose between the most famous places, the most unknown, the hidden ones, and those you do not even begin to imagine … you still have a lot to see in the City of Lights.
+Paris is a big city (nothing new so far), with so many places to see that you don’t really know where to go.
+How to choose between the famous spots, the unknown spots, the hidden ones, and those you wouldn’t have believed to exist … you still have a lot to see in the City of Lights.
 Refined restaurants, original pubs, and nightclubs … the following list gathers but a few examples of where you can go when you are in Paris.

 2, avenue de Kléber, 75016

 To visit Paris while eating French cuisine is rather tempting, but you must admit, eating and walking at the same time is never easy.

 Yet every problem has a solution and the Bustronome solved this one by enabling us to eat while we discover Paris from a bus (not the public transport buses… you have to have standards).

 You will discover both the French capital and its cuisine thanks to Vincent Thiessé’s gastronomic meals.

 You can have a taste of foie gras in front of the Louvre, savor a sea bream under the Eiffel Tower, and discover a pastry around the Trocadéro.

 It is far better than traveling by metro.